 Coaching Corps was founded in 2002 with support from the Evelyn and Walter Haas, Jr. Fund, the Robert Wood Johnson Foundation and the San Francisco Foundation.
 Since its inception, Coaching Corps seeks to use sports and the power of coaches as vehicles for transformative change for youth in underserved communities.

-To date, we have placed close to 7,000 coaches with hundreds of afterschool sports programs, serving over 100,000 youth in underserved communities across the country.
+To date, we have placed over 10,000 coaches with hundreds of afterschool sports programs, serving over 100,000 youth in underserved communities across the country.

 By making trained, caring coaches available to established community partners, Coaching Corps coaches help create safe, structured environments that promote character-building, encourage an active and healthy lifestyle, and cultivate positive relationships with peers and adults.